SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 This EJB sample consists of two enterprise beans, a Message Driven Bean and a Session Bean.
 The MDB is configured to receive a message on a `requests` Queue.
 When the MDB receives a message it then calls a method of the Session Bean to send a reply message to a `replies` Queue.
 The EJB sample requires configuration of various J2C entities in JBoss to support usage of the Solace JCA compliant resource adapter.

-The following steps are required to accomplish the above goals of sending and receiving messages using the Solace JMS.
+The following steps are required to accomplish the above goals of sending and receiving messages using the Solace JMS message broker.

 * Step 1 - Configure the Solace PubSub+ message broker
 * Step 2 – Deploy the Solace Resource Adapter to the JBoss Application Server